jackyhuynh/SimpleBank/SubmissionVersion/README.md

 1. Download My SQL Workbench:
 - Download the newest version of MySQL Server (https://dev.mysql.com/downloads/mysql/)
 - Please download the newest version of MySQL WorkBench on a local machine (https://dev.mysql.com/downloads/workbench/)
-- After downloading the My SQL WorkBench (full version), set it up and write down the <b>root username</b> and <b>password</b> ( we will need it to make the connection as well as set up the MySQL Server)
+- After Download the My SQL WorkBench (full version) set it up and write down the <b>root username</b> and <b>password</b> ( we will need it to make the connection as well as set up the MySQL Server)
 #### Run MySQL Server Script:
 - Run my SQL Server Script in the data folder, open My SQL WorkBench and execute all the script in the CreateDataBaseFile_V2 (SQL Text File) file

 ### Set Up R Studio:
-- Download the latest version of RStudio (https://www.rstudio.com/products/rstudio/download/)
+- Download the lastest version of RStudio (https://www.rstudio.com/products/rstudio/download/)
-#### Install Needed Library
+#### Instal Needed Library
-- Install all the required packages by using the PrepareScript: Simply open the file and execute the script
+- Install all the needed package by using the PrepareScript: Simply open the file and execute the script

 #### Set workspace to current directory
 - getwd() to find the current directory